inputsh/indicator-github/README.md

 # GitHub Indicator

-Simple GitHub notification indicator.

-## Dependencies
-* AppIndicator3
-* Gtk
+Simple GitHub notification indicator designed for elementary OS Freya.
+It should work with Ubuntu 14.04 and its derivatives.

 ## Setup